 Did you know that you can apply for Social Security Disability Insurance (SSDI) even if you’re collecting early retirement benefits from the Social Security Administration (SSA)?
 It’s true.
-However, it can be a complicated process, which is why Second Chance Lawyer – Merryl Jones is here to shed some light on the details and clarify any questions you may have.
+However, it can be a complicated process, which is why Second Chance Lawyer – Merryl Jones is here to shed some light on the details and clarify questions you may have, like can you get SSI and Social Security retirement at the same time?

 What if I’m Already Receiving Disability & Approaching Retirement Age?